-The Kree-Skrull War provides examples of:
+The Kree/Skrull War provides examples of:

 - The Chessmaster: The Supreme Intelligence subtly influenced several things in the plot, to defeat Ronan and retake power

 - Crazy-Prepared: Mentioned by Dorrek, the Skrull king.
 The kingdom has defenses ready against the Super-Skrull...not since he was outlawed, but from the very moment he received his ultra-powers.

-- Devolution Device: The "Plan atavus" arranged by Ronan
+- Devolution Device: The "Plan Atavus" arranged by Ronan.

 - Doomsday Device: The Omniwave of the Kree.
 For them, it's just for communication, for the Skrulls it can be turned into a weapon to destroy the Kree quadrant of the galaxy.
 Even the Kree who want to use it as a weapon can't; it only gains destructive properties when interfacing with a non-Kree mind.

-- Fantastic Voyage Plot: Ant-Man had a weird adventure inside the body of the Vision.
+- "Fantastic Voyage" Plot: Ant-Man had a weird adventure inside the body of the Vision.

 - Humanity Is Superior: Acknowledged by Ronan.
-Despite his "Puny Earthlings" gloats, he realizes that the Avengers stand their ground against the powerful Sentry, that the Fantastic Four did so as well against both the Sentry and himself, that we move from steam power to atomic power in less than a century...That's why humanity must be destroyed: left to grow and prosper, humans would become a galactic empire rival to the Kree in no time.
+Despite his "Puny Earthlings" stance, he realizes that the Avengers stood their ground against the powerful Sentry, and the Fantastic Four did so as well against both the Sentry and himself, that we moved from steam power to atomic power in less than a century...That's why humanity must be destroyed: left to grow and prosper, humans would become a galactic empire to rival the Kree in no time.

 - Humans Are Special: This is what the Supreme Intelligence thinks.
 The destiny force is that "specialness" turned into a super power.